Skip to content

 Cinema attendance growth stagnates, Verliefd op Ibiza Dutch frontrunner

 Christmas saved the 2013 cinema year.
-While it seemed that cinema attendance was going nowhere at the beginning of December, the last three weeks of the year made up for a lot - thanks to Hobbit 2.
+While it seemed to be nothing at the beginning of December in terms of cinema attendance, the last three weeks of the year made up for a lot - thanks to Hobbit 2.

 2013 closed with 30.8 million visitors, Wilco Wolfers, president of the Dutch Cinematography Federation announced at the cinema industry's New Year's meeting.
 Best-attended film